 Also check for warning messages of ssh, there should be no

-remote port forwarding failed
+remote port forwarding failed messages in the output.

 - Step #3